- Usually, the Removable Storage Devices folder appears on your desktop after using certain external storage or after

 Although the exact reason why this folder appears is unknown, users have tried several ways to get rid of it without damaging the system.

-How do I delete the Removable Storage Devices folder?
+How do I delete the Removable Storage Devices folder on Desktop?

 This is the simplest and most commonsensical solution that many users applied to get rid of the folder.